-- Illnesses that are minor in children can be much more serious for adults and pregnant women. - Some illnesses have severe effects (and can even be lifethreatening). - There are short-term medical costs. - There may also be additional child care costs or lost wages for parents/caregivers of children that must be excluded from group care.
+- Illnesses that are get sick less often.
+[1] minor in children can be much more serious for adults and pregnant women. - Some illnesses have severe effects (and can even be life-threatening). - There are short-term medical costs. - There may also be additional child care costs or lost wages for parents/caregivers of children that must be excluded from group care.

-Overuse of antibiotics in an effort to get children well contributes to antibiotic resistance among common bacteria.
+• Overuse of antibiotics in an effort to get children well contributes to antibiotic resistance among common bacteria.